simulatr/simrel/README.md

 I will go through some problem and show how `simulatr` solves those tasks,

-1. Simulate a univariate linear model data with 100 training samples and 500 test samples having 10 predictors ($\\bf{X}$) where only 8 of them are relevant for the variation in the response vector.
+1. Simulate a univariate linear model data with 100 training samples and 500 test samples having 10 predictors (**X**) where only 8 of them are relevant for the variation in the response vector.
 The population model should explain 80% of the variation present in the response.
 In addition, only 1st and 3rd principal components of **X** should be relevant for *y* and the eigenvalues of **X** decreases exponentially by a factor of 0.7.

     ``` r
     library(simulatr)